nicmolica/memory-allocator/README.md

 # TODO: Edit the following information

-- Canvas Team Name:
+- Canvas Team Name: N/A (I can't find a canvas group but Github automatically named my repo 62)
-- Names of Team Members:
+- Names of Team Members: Nicholas Molica
-- NUIDs of Team members:
+- NUIDs of Team members: 001229615
-- Northeastern email addresses of Team Members:
+- Northeastern email addresses of Team Members: molica.n@northeastern.edu
 - How many hours did it take you to complete this assignment?
 - Did you collaborate with any other students/TAs/Professors?
 - Did you use any external resources?
 (Cite them below)